LunaticProgrammer/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **The classification goal is to predict if the client will subscribe a term deposit (variable y)."**
 <br>
-**After trying Hyperparameter optimization using on Logistic Regression using HyperDrive gave an accuracy of 90.1% While when the dataset was fed to a AutoML it predicted a model which used**
+**After trying Hyperparameter optimization using on Logistic Regression using HyperDrive gave an accuracy of 90.1% While when the dataset was fed to an AutoML run it predicted a model which used LightGBMClassifier<b>(major)</b> and various other classifiers to create a VotingEnsemble which gave a prediction accuracy of 91.6%**

 ## Scikit-learn Pipeline